Battle of Karuse: Battle

 The Livonian army positioned for the battle: troops from Danish Estonia, commanded by the Danish king's viceroy Siverith, formed the right flank; Livonian knights, commanded by Master Luttenberg, formed the center; soldiers from the Bishoprics formed the left flank.
 The Lithuanians arranged their sleighs as a barricade.
 A vanguard unit likely covered construction of the improvised barricade so that the knights could not see it.
 When the knights attacked, Lithuanians retreated behind their sleighs and the Livonian cavalry ran into the barricade.
 As the horses got stuck between the sleighs, the horses and their riders were struck by Lithuanian spears.
 A small number of Livonian knights managed to break through the barricade and the left and right flanks joined the fighting, but that was not enough to overcome the strong Lithuanian formation.
 The Lithuanians achieved a decisive victory: 52 knights, including Master Lutterberg, and some 600 low-ranking soldiers were killed while bishop Hermann of Ösel-Wiek was gravely injured and barely managed to escape.
 According to the Livonian Rhymed Chronicle, 1600 Lithuanians were killed, but that information is very doubtful and most likely inflated by pro-Livonian bias.

 Aftermath

 Vice-Master Andreas von Westfalen, who acted as a Master before proper elections could be held, decided to restore the lost morale of the knights by winning a quick victory.
 In the middle of 1270 he learned of another Lithuanian raid into Livonia and hurried his soldiers to seek out the enemy.
 While the knights were resting, the Lithuanians attacked their camp and killed Andreas and twenty more knights.
-This is sometimes known as the Battle of Padaugava, and was the tenth-largest defeat of the Teutonic Knights in its own right.
+This is sometimes known as the Battle of Pārdaugava near Riga, and was the tenth-largest defeat of the Teutonic Knights in its own right.
 Traidenis scored another victory in 1279 during the Battle of Aizkraukle.